 - Billing of student’s NMSU Account – Once the program is confirmed full, participants will be billed for FLIP processing fee, program fee, international health insurance, and non-refundable course deposit via their NMSU student account.

 - Flight purchased – Faculty leader and students will receive a “Confirmed-Full” message once the course fills, per the student minimum established on the proposal.
-No slights should be purchased prior to this confirmation.
+No flights should be purchased prior to this confirmation.
 Education Abroad will coordinate with the faculty leader to select a travel itinerary and provide instructions for flight purchase to all participants.

 Implementation of Program – 1-3 months prior to traveling.